 The Quality Professional Services Committee, where applicable, and Board of Trustees may accept or reject the recommendation of the Medical Executive Committee or may refer the matter back to the Medical Executive Committee for further consideration, stating the purpose for such referral.
-If the Board of Trustees' action is a ground for a hearing under Article VIII of the Bylaws, the Chief of Staff or his or her designee shall promptly inform the applicant that he or she shall be entitled to the procedural rights as provided by Article VIII.
-In the case of an adverse Medical Executive Committee recommendation or an adverse Board of Trustees decision, the Quality Professional Services Committee, where applicable, and Board of Trustees shall take final action in the matter only after the applicant has exhausted or has waived his or her Bylaws Article VIII procedural rights.
+If the Board of Trustees' action is a ground for a hearing under Article 9 of the Bylaws, the Chief of Staff or their designee shall promptly inform the applicant that he or she shall be entitled to the procedural rights as provided by Article 9.
+In the case of an adverse Medical Executive Committee recommendation or an adverse Board of Trustees decision, the Quality Professional Services Committee, where applicable, and Board of Trustees shall take final action in the matter only after the applicant has exhausted or has waived their Bylaws Article 9 procedural rights.